declanmalone/guff-matrix/README.md

 - [x] SIMD version of x86 matrix multiply

-It needs a fair bit of work, since it's currently slower than the reference version.
+It needs a bit more work, but it's tested and runs around 3x faster than the reference version.
 See `benches/vector_mul.rs` for details.
 To run that with all relevant optimisations, you might need to turn on some compile flags:

     RUSTFLAGS="-O -C target-cpu=native -C target-feature=+ssse3,+sse4.1,+sse4.2,+avx" cargo bench -q "matrix"